Prevent social media ID theft

 - The most damaging possibility occurs when someone wants to pose as you in order to disrupt your life.
 This disruption can take on many forms.
 They may pose as you in order to harass and stalk you, or to harass and stalk people you know.
 Or they may steal your social media identity for financial gain.
 The thieves use a combination of email and social media to extract funds from others, or to open new accounts.

-- There are hundreds, or maybe even thousands, of social media sites, web-based email providers and domain extensions.
+- There are hundreds, or maybe even thousands, of social media sites, web-based email providers, and domain extensions.
 Then there are all the blog portals, such as WordPress and Blogspot.
 Even your local online newspaper has a place for user comments, and most people would want to register their own names before someone else comments on their behalf.

-- The goal is to obtain your real first and last name without periods, underscores, hyphens, abbreviations or extra numbers or letters.
+- The goal is to obtain your real first and last name without periods, underscores, hyphens, abbreviations, or extra numbers or letters.
 This strategy won’t prevent someone else from registering with your name and adding a dot or a dash, but it trims down the options for a thief.

 - Some names are very common, or are also owned by someone famous.
-If that applies to your name, you can still take actions to manage your online reputation.
+If that applies to your name, you can still take action to manage your online reputation.
 If there is any uniqueness to your name or the spelling of your name, it’s still a good idea to claim your name in social media and work toward managing your online reputation.

 - Understand that your name is your brand.
 Your name is front and center on every document you sign and every website that shows up when your name is searched.
 The phrase, “All I have is my good name,” has never rung truer than today.
 If you are a writer, blogger, personality of any sort, or anyone who “puts it out there,” you probably already know enough to do these things.
 But there is more to do.

-If someone, perhaps a potential employer or mate or client, searches your name on Google Web, Google Blogs or Google News, what will they find?
+If someone, perhaps a potential employer or mate, or client, searches your name on Google Web, Google Blogs, or Google News, what will they find?
 Will it be someone else posing as you?
 Will it be a picture of you doing a keg stand?
 Or will it be you in your nicest outfit, accepting an award for an accomplishment?
 Either way, you need to manage your online identity and work toward preventing social media identity theft.

-Register your full name and those of your spouse and kids on the most trafficked social media sites, blogs, domains or web based email accounts.
-If your name is already gone, include your middle initial, a period or a hyphen.
+Register your full name and those of your spouse and kids on the most trafficked social media sites, blogs, domains, or web-based email accounts.
+If your name is already gone, include your middle initial, a period, or a hyphen.
 It’s up to you to decide whether or not to plug in your picture and basic bio, but consider leaving out your age or birthday.

-Set up a free Google Alerts for your name and get an email every time your name pops up online.
+Set up free Google Alerts for your name and get an email every time your name pops up online.